If you’ve ever had a dog with hotspots, you know how frustrating they can be.

 Supplementing fatty acids is another option to prevent and manage skin disease.
 For example, omega-3 fatty acids DHA and EPA are found in fish oil.

-These fatty acids not only have anti-inflammatory properties, but they also help promote a healthy skin barrier, making your dog less susceptible to allergens and infection.
+These fatty acids have anti-inflammatory properties and help promote a healthy skin barrier, making your dog less susceptible to allergens and infection.
 Topical aloe vera may also help soothe damaged skin and decrease itching.

-Still, it is important to ensure your dog does not ingest the aloe, which can result in vomiting and diarrhea.
+Still, ensuring your dog does not ingest the aloe is important, as it can result in vomiting and diarrhea.

 If you can’t get to the vet immediately, please note that Neosporin, hydrocortisone, and Vaseline are human medications that should not be used.